linroger/Wealth-of-Nations/Financial Markets and Institutions/III. Liquidity of Assets/Class 6- Bank Runs/Investor Size, Liquidity And Prime Money Market Fund Stress.md

 Funds with larger investors experienced 1.7% higher daily outflows - that is,  26% higher cumulative run outflows over the stress period.
 Further,  large investors' daily outflows did not differ materially (0.3%) between highand low-liquidity funds,  either in terms of economic or statistical significance.
 Finally,  small investors did withdraw more forcefully from low-liquidity funds,  to the tune of 0.8% higher daily outflows (or more than 10% higher cumulative run outflows).

-## Funds' Liquidity Management Over The Episode
+## Funds' [[Class Note 10 Liquidity and Class Note 10 Liquidity and Liquidity Managementliquidity management|liquidity management]] Over The Episode

 MMF managers could respond to the large redemptions in two alternative ways.
 They could sell off their most liquid assets,  in an attempt to minimise transaction costs,  particularly under conditions of acute market illiquidity.
 But by so doing,  they would